-ICC announces Women's World Cup Qualifier 2021 schedule
+ICC announces Women's World Cup qualifier 2021 schedule

 HARARE, Zimbabwe (CMC) — The International Cricket Council (ICC) has released its Women's World Cup Qualifier 2021 schedule which sees West Indies Women having their first match on the opening day against Papua New Guinea.

-The qualifiers will be played across four venues from November 21 to December 5.
+The qualifiers will be played across four venues here from November 21 to December 5.

 The 10-team tournament gets off with a set of warm-up matches on November 19, after which four teams will play concurrently on November 21.